-Selling a House in Portugal
+Selling Property in Portugal

 Unaware of obligations when selling a house in Portugal?
 Read about the process of buying and selling property in Portugal from local experts.

-Article Last Updated: 08 Oct, 2023 under Property Sale
+Article Last Updated: 10 Apr, 2024 under Property Sale

 Many buyers and sellers are unaware of their obligations with regard to the costs of the process of buying and selling property in Portugal.
 This can lead to stress and tension between the parties and even influence the decision to buy or sell a property.